derozqn/Clash-Rule-Provider-Merger/README.md

 <a name="english"></a>
 ## [English]

-Clash Rule Merger is a GUI tool for merging and sorting Clash rule provider YAML files.
+Clash Rule Provider Merger is a GUI tool for merging and sorting Clash rule provider YAML files.

 ### Key Features